-- Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the HES uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request. - Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment. - 3.
-Indication of participation in SCE Dynamic Rates pilot in the Customer Deployment Log for each participating deployment (use column G, "SCE Dynamic Rates Pilot?" in the Customer Deployment Log). - 4.
-Evidence of coordination, coordination plans and reporting with UC Davis and LBNL.
+- 1. Evidence of each completed customer deployment (such as a photo of the installation, a screenshot of the EV or EVSE uniquely identified in a management dashboard, or similar) compiled in a document or shared folder, available to CEC upon request. - Entry of deployment information in the Customer Deployment Log (see next task and available template) for each completed customer deployment.
+(Note that the CEC has provided a Customer Deployment log template.
+Recipients may use an alternative Customer Deployment Log if all data fields from the CEC's template are included in the Recipient's alternative reporting format.)

-- 5. Datasheets for each HES model listed in the Customer Deployment Log indicating certification by a Nationally Recognized Test Laboratory and the Open Charge Alliance, or equivalent. - 6.
-Completed and signed AB 841 Certification. - 7.
-Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with HES installation (use column O, "EVITP Cert Number(s)").
+- 3. Indication of participation in SCE Dynamic Rates pilot in the Customer Deployment Log for each participating deployment (use column G, "SCE Dynamic Rates Pilot?" in the Customer Deployment Log). - 4.
+Evidence of coordination and coordination plans with project team partners.
+Evidence of coordination and coordination plans with other relevant partners. - Evidence of auto OEM coordination plan and planned joint proposition/product development - Evidence of EVSE OEM coordination plan and planned joint proposition/product development - Evidence of utility/CCA coordination / customer recruitment plan - Evidence of community organization coordination plan and planned joint proposition/customer recruitment plan development - 5.
+Datasheets for each EVSE model listed in the Customer Deployment Log indicating certification by a Nationally Recognized Test Laboratory and the Open Charge Alliance, or equivalent. - 6.
+Completed and signed AB 841 certification. - 7.
+Entry of EVITP Certification Numbers in the Customer Deployment Log of the electricians employed for each completed customer deployment with EVSE installation (use column O, "EVITP Cert Number(s)").

-Task 4 PERFORMANCE DATA COLLECTION AND ANALYSIS
+TASK 4 PERFORMANCE DATA COLLECTION AND ANALYSIS

+This task applies to both Phase 1 and the possible Phase 2.
 The goal of this task is to collect, analyze, and report operational data from project deployments and meet the data reporting minimum requirements outlined in Section II.B.3 of the solicitation manual.